StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 ============================

 ..
 NOTE::
+ Skribble offers a free trial month to new Business customers.
+You don't need a credit card to get started, and you can cancel at any time.
+Setting up Skribble for your company will make you an admin.

- Whether you already have a Skribble account or not, there are two ways you can set up Skribble for your company and start a free 30-day trial.
+Whether you already have a Skribble account or not, there are 2 ways you can set up Skribble for your company.
 Read on to find out how it works.

-Skribble offers a free trial month to new Business customers.
-You won't be charged during the trial period, and you can cancel at any time.

 New to Skribble?
 This is how it works.
 --------------------------------------

 Setting up Skribble Business for your company will make you the admin.
 You can add more admins later if you need.

-- Go to `my.skribble.com/business/signup`_
+- Go to my.skribble.com/business/signup

 .. _my.skribble.com/business/signup: https://my.skribble.com/business/signup/

 - Enter your **business e-mail address** and read our **Terms of Use**

 - Check the box and click **Get started** if you agree with the terms